Romanticism in science: Popular image of science

 Science was a subject of great interest to important romantic writers and artists.
 The English poet Samuel Taylor Coleridge, for example, was a passionate student of chemistry as well as optics, medicine, and the now-discredited field of animal magnetism.
 William Wordsworth was one of several writers whose poetry about the natural world is associated with the rise of ecology, even though ecology would not be formalized as a discipline until the second half of the nineteenth century.

 Another British Romantic writer interested in science was Mary Shelley.
 Her famous book Frankenstein also conveyed important aspects of Romanticism in science as she included elements of anti-reductionism and manipulation of nature, both key themes that concerned Romantics, as well as the scientific fields of chemistry, anatomy, and natural philosophy.
 She stressed the role and responsibility of society regarding science, and through the moral of her story supported the Romantic stance that science could easily go wrong unless man took more care to appreciate nature rather than control it.

 John Keats' portrayal of "cold philosophy" in the poem "Lamia" influenced Edgar Allan Poe's 1829 sonnet "To Science" and Richard Dawkins' 1998 book, Unweaving the Rainbow.

 German Romantic writers and philosophers were similarly interested in contemporary science.
 Johann von Goethe, who published his own treatise on optics called Theory of Colors, was an important poet and novelist.
-His novel Elective Affinities repeatedly uses to concepts from chemistry to explore romantic attraction and passion.
+His novel Elective Affinities repeatedly uses concepts from chemistry to explore romantic attraction and passion.
 Like other German Romantic writers, Goethe was very interested in theories about the nature, origin, and essence of life.
-The poet and novelist Novalis referenced in his writing several ideas he learned in his studies electricity, medicine, chemistry, physics, mathematics, mineralogy and natural philosophy.
+The poet and novelist Novalis referenced in his writing several ideas he learned from his studies of electricity, medicine, chemistry, physics, mathematics, mineralogy and natural philosophy.

 French, British, German, and American artists likewise referenced contemporary sciences in their works.
 Caspar David Friedrich, a German Romantic landscape painter, referenced the ideas of the geologist and mineralogist Abraham Gottlob Werner in several paintings.
 Friedrich's paintings also engaged with the geological concept of deep time.
-French Romantic artist Anne-Louis Girodet and his Anglo-American contemporary Benjamin West both represented electic experiments in major paintings.
+French Romantic artist Anne-Louis Girodet and his Anglo-American contemporary Benjamin West both represented eclectic experiments in major paintings.